sanjay-k-j/BlackJack_using_javascript/README.md

 - [License](#license)

 ## Description
+The HTML page (`index.html`) presents the rules of the game Blackjack in an easy-to-read format.
+It includes a centered button that, when clicked, will redirect the user to another page (`index.html`).
+Additionally, the page utilizes an external CSS file (`rules.css`) to style the content and button.

 This is a simple implementation of a Blackjack game in JavaScript.
 It allows you to play the classic card game where the goal is to get as close to 21 points as possible without going over.